alianzacap/mcp-jppr/README.md

 - Find properties within geographic areas (bounding boxes)
 - Convert between coordinate systems used in Puerto Rico

+This server is built using the `@alianzacap/mcp-framework`, providing consistent functionality across stdio, DXT, and Cloudflare Worker deployments.

 ## Installation

 1. Clone or download this repository